-Delaware’s Lab Space Grant Program is Open for Vetting and Applications
+Delaware’s Graduated Lab Space Grant Program is Open for Vetting and Applications

-Demand for “ready-to-go” laboratory space for growing wet-lab (biology and chemistry) based companies is extremely high throughout the United States.
-Delaware is hoping to address this issue with a new lab space grant program to ensure that existing small companies are able to grow here and that the state can attract new companies by increasing its inventory of ready-to-go lab space.
+Demand for “ready-to-go” laboratory space for growing wet-lab (biology and chemistry) based companies continues to remain extremely high throughout the United States.
+Delaware is addressing this issue with a new lab space grant program to ensure that existing companies are able to grow here and that the state can attract new companies by increasing its inventory of ready-to-go lab space.
 This is important because these businesses provide great jobs and contribute to the valuable research and development (R&D) activity that drives all innovation economies.

-Delaware’s recently launched pilot grant program helps science and tech companies with the expenses associated with building out lab space.
-The initiative is funded by $3 million earmarked from the Delaware Strategic Fund and helps spur private-sector investment by making lab space construction or renovation more affordable.
+Delaware’s grant program helps science and tech companies with the expenses associated with building out lab space.
+The initiative is funded by $10 million earmarked from the Delaware Strategic Fund and helps spur private-sector investment by making lab space construction or renovation more affordable.

-To qualify, companies need to partner with real estate developers for a specific project.
+To qualify, companies need to be interested in growing and required increased or new wet lab space as part of that expansion.
+Companies should be actively working with landlords and real estate developers, and be able to provide high level details on the projected growth at the beginning of an inquiry.
 DPP is vetting prospective applicants to ensure they are at the right phase to qualify for a grant, and the state is reviewing qualified applicants as soon as they clear the vetting process.

-A Delaware Prosperity Partnership press release announcing this statewide initiative provides an overview.
-The following interview with DPP Director of Innovation Ariel Gruswitz offers additional details.
+A Delaware Prosperity Partnership press release that announced this statewide initiative in 2021 provides an overview.
+The following Q&A offers additional details.

 It’s laboratory space that requires complex infrastructure that must meet strict requirements, such as the appropriate drainage and vent systems, chemical fume hoods, special bench tops, and particular types of water, that are different from office space and quite a bit more expensive to build out.
 The grant program helps companies that don’t have the familiarity or relationships with developers or the up-front cash flow to be able to pay for the creation of such space.